dk14/wolfram-mega/docs/dsl.md

 ```

-There is a syntax sugar to ensure proper currency.
+There is, however syntax sugar to ensure proper currency is used in multi-party contracts:

 ```ts
 const assets = await (new Dsl (async dsl => {